Rudemption Lip-Sync Smackdown

 "Rudemption Lip-Sync Smackdown" is the tenth episode of the sixth season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on August 19, 2021.
+The episode has the season's eliminated contestants compete in a series of lip-sync contests to earn a place back in the competition.
+Silky Nutmeg Ganache defeats multiple contestants, though the winner of the tournament is not revealed.